 Inter Pipeline continues to maintain strong investment grade credit ratings, supported by our stable business performance and prudently capitalized balance sheet.
 Inter Pipeline is well positioned to finance its long term capital expenditure program.

 Conference Call & Webcast

 Inter Pipeline will hold a conference call and webcast today at 2:30 p.m.
 (Mountain Time) / 4:30 p.m.
-(Eastern Time) to discuss fourth quarter and 2011 annual financial and operating results.
+(Eastern Time) to discuss fourth quarter and year end 2012 financial and operating results.